 How it works

 We use a web-based grant management system.
-You can use the system to submit letters of inquiry, proposals at our invitation as well as required interim and final reports.
+You can use the system to submit letters of inquiry.
+If invited, you may use this link to submit your proposal as well as access required interim and final reports if funded.

-Prior to using the system, you create an account for your organization, which you can do by clicking on the link below.
+Prior to using the system, please create an account by clicking on the link below.
 Thereafter your information is saved for future use.
+Please save your username and password for your records.

-After creating an account, you can submit a letter of inquiry and any other forms we request during the grant-making process.
-The system allows you to save and edit drafts before submitting.
+After creating an account, you can submit a letter of inquiry and any other forms we request during the grantmaking process.
+The system allows you to save and edit drafts before submitting, however we recommend composing drafts outside of the system before submission.
 You may also access previously submitted forms.

-Should you have any other questions regarding The Foundation’s grant management system, please contact us by email at email@example.com.
+Should you have any questions regarding The Foundation’s grant management system, please contact us by email at email@example.com.
+You can review information on browsers that support this online system here.